 The members of our audit committee are Douglas K. Ammerman (Chair), Ellen R. Alemany, Kirsten M. Kliphouse and James A. Quella.
 The board has determined that each of the audit committee members is financially literate and independent as required by the rules of the SEC and NYSE, and that each of Mr. Ammerman, Mr. Quella and Mses.
 Alemany and Kliphouse is an "audit committee financial expert" under the rules of the SEC and NYSE, as applicable.
-The board of directors also reviewed Mr. Ammerman's service on the audit committees of four other companies.
-The board of directors considered Mr. Ammerman's extensive financial and accounting background and expertise as a former partner of KPMG, his knowledge of our company and understanding of our financial statements as a long-time director and audit committee member, and the fact that Mr. Ammerman is retired from active employment, and determined that Mr. Ammerman's service on the audit committee member, including our audit committee, would not impair his ability to effectively serve on our audit committee.
+The board of directors also reviewed Mr. Ammerman's service on the audit committee in light of his concurrent service on the audit committees of four other companies.
+The board of directors considered Mr. Ammerman's extensive financial and accounting background and expertise as a former partner of KPMG, his knowledge of our company and understanding of our financial statements as a long-time director and audit committee member, and the fact that Mr. Ammerman is retired from active employment, and determined that Mr. Ammerman's service on the audit committees of four public companies, including our audit committee, would not impair his ability to effectively serve on our audit committee.
 Our audit committee met eight times in 2023.